Seeing and Seeing Through the Glass: Real and Synthetic Data for Multi-Layer Depth Estimation: Conclusion

 \section{Conclusion}

-We propose a new task, multi-layer depth estimation for transparent objects, and introduce \projectname{}, a real-world depth benchmark and a procedural synthetic data generator designed for the task.
+We introduce \projectname{}, a real-world depth benchmark and a procedural synthetic data generator designed for multi-layer depth estimation of transparent objects.
 We believe our dataset will drive progress in this field.